peculiarrichard/peculiarrichard/README.md

 I'm a Frontend Engineer, Solidity Developer, and a Technical Writer.
 I'm passionate about building amazing web and decentralized applications and sharing knowledge.

 **Here's a quick summary about me**:
-- 🧠 I'm currently mastering State management technologies.
+- 🧠 I'm currently mastering Mobile App Development with Flutter and React Native.
 - 🤝 I’m open to collaborations with like-minded people like you to build amazing projects
-- 😊 I’m looking for help with open-source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Frontend Engineer, Solidity Developer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Frontend Engineer, Solidity Developer, or UI Engineer.
 - 📫 You can contact me by emailing pecullozie@gmail.com or send a DM on [Twitter](https://twitter.com/peculiarichard)

 ---